Tomie Kawakami: Characteristics and abilities

-Tomie's main characteristic is her exceptional beauty; she is often described as being skinny with slight curves, with pale white skin so shiny and light it is almost transparent, shiny, long black hair (although some manga stories depict her as having blonde, dirty brown, or light brown hair; her hair, typically long and with bangs has also appeared in various other styles) and a beauty mark just beneath her left eye.
-Her eyes are uplifted cat-like and often shown as being light silver, but some versions show her with brown eyes, particularly the films, the first of which showed a Tomie early in development as having golden-orange eyes that later change to brown.
-This beauty causes people around her to be jealous of her, or infatuated, to the point where they are driven insane and will do nearly anything for her, and they typically end up cutting her into pieces as a result of an urge her presence caused in people.
+Tomie's main antagonist is her exceptional beauty; she is often described as being skinny with slight curves, with pale white skin so shiny and light it is almost transparent, shiny, long black hair (although some manga stories depict her as having blonde, dirty brown, or light brown hair; her hair, typically long and with bangs has also appeared in various other styles) and a beauty mark just beneath her left eye.
+Her eyes are uplifted and cat-like and often shown as being light silver, but some versions show her with brown eyes, particularly the films, the first of which showed a Tomie early in development as having golden-orange eyes that later change to brown.
+Her beauty causes people around her to be jealous of her, or infatuated, to the point where they are driven insane and will do nearly anything for her, and they typically end up cutting her into pieces as a result of an urge her presence caused in people.

-Other than her beauty and ability to psychologically manipulate others, her most iconic trait is a form of regeneration that operates similarly to that of a sea star or a planarian.
+Other than her beauty and ability to psychologically manipulate others, her most notable trait is a form of regeneration that operates similarly to that of a sea star or a planarian.
 Tomie heals incredibly fast, even from supposedly mortal wounds, and occasionally if the wound is big enough a new variation of her will grow from her wounds.
 If a part of her body, such as an arm, leg or even head is severed, an entire clone of her body will grow from the severed part.
 Tomie can successfully regenerate from the smallest portions of her body, including her fingers and even her blood.
 Each clone has the same name and personality, and possess a shared consciousness in the event of multiple clones being active at the same time.
 However, each clone believes its counterparts to be impostors, and will attempt to eliminate them if they happen to meet each other.
 If a copy of Tomie forms from a separated body part, for example, they will retain the memories of the Tomie they are derived from.
 Thus, when her stricken admirers cut her to pieces, Tomie inevitably comes back, often using this opportunity to wreak further havoc in their lives.

 The one exception to her regenerative powers seems to be Tomie's hair, which, rather than developing into a complete duplicate, will instead attach itself to the body of another person, resume growing, and multiply out of control, eventually killing the victim by piercing a vital organ or by literally causing the victim's body to rupture, as seen in the chapter Hair from the second volume.
 Tomie also demonstrates a form of asexual reproduction similar to vegetative propagation in plants or budding in yeast, in that when she undergoes severe psychological stress, she may begin spontaneously splitting into two clones, starting by growing a second head.
 Should Tomie die by decapitation during this process, two clones will emerge; her head will grow a new body, while her headless body regrows its head.